-Introduction to Speech I 3 cr. hrs.
+CMN 099 College Reading Strategies 3 cr. hrs.

+Prerequisite: Appropriate placement score

+This non-transferable course is an intensive review of the academic reading and communication skills needed for success in a college-level course.
+Students will demonstrate their understanding of reading as a process and will apply strategies learned to expand their reading comprehension skills.
+Students will demonstrate the ability to integrate knowledge, use context clues, and identify supporting details in their oral and written responses to the reading materials from text and digitally.
+Placement by Accuplacer score or by choice.

 An introduction to the basic principles of oral communication as applied to public speaking.
 The course emphasizes the mastery of oral communication skills through a variety of exercises in which the student speaks before the group.
 Involves analysis of such topics as preparation, organization, and delivery.
-IAI: C2 900

-CMN 104 Interpersonal Communication
+IAI: C2 900 CMN 104 Interpersonal Communication 3 cr. hrs.
 An introduction to the basic theories and concepts relevant to face-to-face interaction.
-Emphasis is placed on the role of communication in the creation, maintenance, and termination of social, romantic, familial and professional relationships.
-IAI: MC 901

-CMN 123 Beginning American Sign Language
+Emphasis is placed on the role of communication in the creation, maintenance, and termination of social, romantic, familial, and professional relationships.
+IAI: MC 901 CMN 123 Beginning American Sign Language3 cr. hrs.
 An introduction to American Sign Language (ASL) and the culture of the deaf community.
 Basic sign vocabulary and information on beginning structure of the language will be presented.

-CMN 195 Special Topics in Communications\\\ Prerequisite: Consent of department Deals with current topics in communications not covered in other courses.
+CMN 195 Special Topics in Communicationsvariable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in communications not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.

-CMN 220 Mass Media

-Prerequisite: CMN 101 or consent of department

-An overview of the nature, functions, and responsibilities of the mass communication industries in a global environment with an emphasis on the media's role in American society.
-IAI: MC 911

-CMN 295 Advanced Special Topics in Communications\\\ variable 1-4 cr. hrs.
-Prerequisite: Consent of department

-Deals with current topics in communications not covered in other courses.
+CMN 220 Mass Media 3 cr. hrs.
+Prerequisite: CMN 101 or consent of department An overview of the nature, functions, and responsibilities of the mass communication industries in a global environment with an emphasis on the media's role in American society.
+IAI: MC 911 CMN 295 Advanced Special Topics in Communicationsvariable 1-4 cr. hrs.
+Prerequisite: Consent of department Deals with current topics in communications not covered in other courses.
 Topics will vary at discretion of the instructor.
 No topic will be offered more than twice within three years.
 May be repeated with different topics to maximum of four credit hours.
 Topic to be listed on student's permanent academic record.

-COMPUTER-AIDED DESIGN
+COMPUTER-AIDED DESIGN CAD 101 Introduction to Drafting and Blueprint Reading for CAD3 cr. hrs.
+Introduces the student to basic tools and techniques needed in the drafting and blueprint reading profession as applied to CAD.
+1.5 lecture hours, 3 lab hours CAD 102 Drafting Terminology for CAD3 cr. hrs.
+Prerequisite: CAD 101 Introduces the student to the terminology used in the drafting field as related to computer-aided design.
+This course is not intended to be a drafting course.
+2.5 lecture hours, 1 lab hour CAD 104 Introduction to Computer-Aided Design3 cr. hrs.
+Prerequisite: CAD 101 or concurrent, or consent of department An introduction to the use of CAD using AutoCAD.
+Students are introduced to the capabilities of various hardware and software systems by creating, editing, copying, moving and/or deleting entities.
+1.5 lecture hours, 3 lab hours